-- Our club's committee has overall accountability for this Policy and its implementation - Our club Welfare Officer is responsible for updating this Policy in line with legislative and club developments - All individuals involved in/present at the club are required to adhere to the Policy and Code of Conduct - The LTA Safeguarding Team and Tennis Scotland, Tennis Wales and Tennis Foundation Safeguarding Leads can offer support to help clubs proactively safeguard.
+- Our club's management committee has overall accountability for this Policy and its implementation. - Our club Welfare Officer Margaret Blamey is responsible for updating this Policy in line with legislative and club developments. - All individuals involved in/present at the club are required to adhere to the Policy and Code of Conduct. - The LTA Safe and Inclusive Tennis Team and Tennis Foundation Safeguarding Leads and the CA national safeguarding officer can offer support to help clubs proactively safeguard. - All licenced club coaches will be LTA accredited - All assistant coaches will be DBS checked - All trainee coaches and volunteers will be encouraged (required) to do an online volunteer DBS check, attend safeguarding training and gain a first aid certificate within six months of starting their assistants programme. - All coaches used for the junior programme will be accredited by the LTA? - Any volunteers supporting the junior programme must have a DBS check.